Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample2_synapseserverless/README.md

 |:--:|
 | Datalake after deleting folders outside of retention |

-- covered by the retention date obligation and that data is present in the datalake, then a query is ran to delete individual records that are previous to the retention date in a specific field (tpep_pickup_datetime in the current example).
+- If the year and month in the configuration files is covered by the retention date obligation and that data is present in the datalake, then a query is ran to delete individual records that are previous to the retention date in a specific field (tpep_pickup_datetime in the current example).
 In this case, because of the Delta lake default behavior of saving extra files to use later for time travel purposes, the notebook also runs a vacuum command to remove all unnecessary files.
 In the present sample, vacuum is ran with 0 retention hours setting, so users are able to check the results immediately, but in production environments caution is advised and is recommended to have at least 7 days of retention before running this command.

 |![Datalake after running delete query](./images/datalake_after_field_query_delete.jpg)|
 |:--:|